Grand River land dispute: July–August

-Development of the McKenzie Meadows project continued, but on the afternoon of July 19, 2020, Six Nations community member Skyler Williams, along with a group of about 20 others, walked onto the site at 1535 McKenzie Road in order to stop the development.
+Development of the McKenzie Meadows project continued, but on the afternoon of July 19, 2020, Six Nations community member Skyler Williams, along with a group of about 20 others, walked onto the site at 1535 McKenzie Road to stop the development.
 Once they had managed to put a stop to the construction work, the group established an encampment, referred to as a "reclamation site", on the site of the development.
-The reclamation site was eventually dubbed 1492 Land Back Lane by the self-proclaimed "land defenders" (the number referring to 1492, the year Christopher Columbus made landfall in the Caribbean, a commonly accepted starting point for European colonization of the Americas).
+The reclamation site was eventually dubbed 1492 Land Back Lane by the self-identified "land defenders" (the number referring to 1492, the year Christopher Columbus made landfall in the Caribbean, a commonly accepted starting point for European colonization of the Americas).

 Lonny Bomberry, Director of Six Nations Land and Resources, has said that there is no traditional land claim associated with the occupied development, since it has been under third-party ownership for at least 150 years, and while the entirety of the Haldimand Tract is subject to a land claim, that claim is not against third-party developers.

 On July 31, 2020, the OPP helped a court sheriff read and deliver a court injunction issued the day before against the demonstrators.
 The occupation continued, and on August 5, 2020, the OPP moved in to enforce the injunction, arresting nine people in the process, including Skyler Williams.
 While most media reported that the police fired "a single round from a weapon that shoots rubber bullets", several members of the occupation reported that at least three rubber bullets were fired during the violent enforcement of the injunction, which also involved land defenders throwing rocks at OPP.
 In response to this, Six Nations community members established a blockade on Argyle Street, the Highway 6 bypass, and the rail line.
 Tires and wood pellets were set on fire, and while police officers were setting up checkpoints, they were swarmed by protesters and prevented.
 The vice-president of Losani Homes indicated that the enforcement of the injunction would allow construction to continue.